The Seven Sacraments of the Catholic Church

 Want to go to Confession?

-Do you have a child that is ready to begin preparing for First Reconciliation and First Communion?
+Do you have a young child that is ready to begin preparing for 1st Reconciliation (Confession)?

 The Sacrament of Anointing of the Sick